If you are having trouble connecting your Smart Flood Light Camera to Wi-Fi here are some troubleshooting tips that might help.

 Reset your Smart Flood Light Camera and reconnect

 Remove the cover using a small screwdriver (included).
-Be sure your Smart Flood Light Camera is connected to power, then press the Reset Button located behind the cover on the side of the camera for 15 seconds or until you hear an audible tone.
-Try to reconnect your Smart Flood Light Camera once again.
-Follow the instructions here.
+Be sure your Smart Flood Light Camera is connected to power, then press the reset button located behind the cover on the side of the camera for 15 seconds or until you hear an audible tone.

 Force close the app